ShiehShieh/ShiehShieh.github.io/index.markdown

 <img src="figures/santamonica.jpg" style='float: right' height="220">
 -->

+> I am actively looking for a PostDoc position starting from March 2026.

 I received the B.E. degree in software engineering from Tongji University in 2017.
 I am currently pursuing the Ph.D. degree in electronic and computer engineering at The Hong Kong University of Science and Technology (HKUST) with Prof. [Shenghui Song](https://eeshsong.home.ece.ust.hk/).
 My research interests include federated learning, reinforcement learning, and machine learning in wireless communication.

 Prior to HKUST, I had been working with Prof. [Yi Xing](https://xinglab.org/people/yi-xing/) on researching and developing high-performance alternative splicing analysis algorithms for large-scale RNA-Seq data.